 Can I start the programme with a specific master's thesis topic?

 The programme is fully taught in English at the Comenius University in Bratislava, Eötvös Lorand University in Budapest, and University of Vienna.
-The University of Ljubljana offer most of their courses in English.
+The University of Ljubljana offers most of the courses of the first year in Slovene.
 The third semester (mobility semester) is taught in English at all universities.

 How do I apply for MEi:CogSci?